bmeurant/technical-docs/software-architecture/architectural-patterns/hexagonal.md

 1.  **[Hexagonal Architecture, There Are Always Two Sides to Every Story](https://medium.com/ssense-tech/hexagonal-architecture-there-are-always-two-sides-to-every-story-bc0780ed7d9c)**

     This article by Pablo Martinez discusses **Hexagonal Architecture**, also known as Ports and Adapters, as an alternative to the traditional [[layered|Layered Architecture]].
 It explains how this design isolates the application's core business logic from external actors and technologies (like the user interface or databases) using **Ports** (technology-agnostic interfaces) and **Adapters** (technology-specific implementations).
-The article highlights how this approach improves testability, prevents technology lock-in, and aligns with **Domain-Driven Design**.
+The article highlights how this approach improves testability, prevents technology lock-in, and aligns with **[[ddd|Domain-Driven Design]]**.

 2.  **[Everything You Need to Know About Hexagonal Architecture: Kernel, Ports, Adapters](https://scalastic.io/en/hexagonal-architecture/)**